-Oslo Kringle is a delicious Norwegian dessert, with the flavor and texture of a cream puff, but with a simpler preparation and fjords of delicious, almond icing.
+Oslo Kringle is a delectable Norwegian dessert, with the flavor and texture of a cream puff, but with a simpler preparation and “fjords” of delicious, almond icing on top.
+This Kringle recipe will be the hit of your dessert table!

-So, it should come as no surprise that when Heritage Day rolled around at school, and I or one of my siblings was called on to give a presentation, we leaned on the Norwegians.
+I come from solid, Norwegian farm stock, the Borges of Bergen.
+When Heritage Day rolled around at school, and I or one of my siblings was called on to give a presentation, we leaned on Grampa Sigurd and his ancestors.

-My great uncle had gifted us a small, hand-carved wooden Viking ship that we took to show off along with the ribbons and lace items supplied by Aunt Cass.
-For her part, my mom baked an Oslo Klinger.
+We toted to school a small, hand-carved wooden Viking ship from Uncle Jim along with the ribbons and lace Aunt Cass brought back from the homeland.
+For her part, my mom baked this Oslo Kringle recipe.

 Whenever I bite into this dessert, it is like taking a bite out of my childhood.
 Dare I call it a Proustian moment?